VaclavDedik/jboss-seam/examples/readme.txt

 1. Install the TestNG Eclipse plugin from http://beust.com/eclipse

-2. Create the jboss-seam Eclipse project with the following directories in your source path:
+2. Create the TestNG runner with the following directories added to the

-   src/main/
+   classpath:

    examples/${example.name}/src/
    examples/${example.name}/resources/
    bootstrap/

    And all jar files from the following directories in your classpath:

-   lib/
+   lib/test

+   Make sure all these come before the referenced libraries

 3. Locate and run the testng.xml file using the TestNG plugin